January 24, 2013

 Bringing animals into the community

-Churches nationwide found new and creative ways to incorporate animals into community life using our seasonal outreach resources: Compassionate Living for Lent during early spring, St. Francis Day in a Box! during fall, and our new Fill the Bowl Project during the year-end holiday season.
-Fill the Bowl will continue throughout 2013, providing churches with an easy way to help animals and families in need.
+Churches nationwide found new and creative ways to incorporate animals into community life using our outreach resources: Compassionate Living for Lent during early spring, St. Francis Day in a Box! during fall, as well as our new Fill the Bowl Project, during the year-end holiday season.
+Fill the Bowl will continue year-round 2013, providing churches with an easy way to help animals and families in need.providing churches with an easy way to help animals and families in need.

 Traveling the country